pbrucla/linux-scavenger-hunt/.clue-templates/clue13.md

 ### Clue 13: Success! ###

 Congratulations!
 You made it to the end!
 Make sure to save your work by running `exit`.
-You should see the `log#` file(s) - hold onto these files for now, and when we review git/GitHub, you will be able to push your files and submit.
+Your linux

 #### You Found All the Clues ####